crazyscot/littertray/README.md

 When the struct is dropped, the tempdir is cleaned up.

+### See also

-This crate is a derivative work of [`figment::Jail`](https://docs.rs/figment/latest/figment/struct.Jail.html).
+This crate is inspired by and is a derivative work of [`figment::Jail`](https://docs.rs/figment/latest/figment/struct.Jail.html).

+Differences:

+- This crate adds support for async closures.
+- This crate does not currently support environment variables.

 ## Examples